 CompTIA (Computing Technology Industry Association) is a nonprofit organization established in 1982, focused on advancing the information technology (IT) industry through education, certification, advocacy, and philanthropy.
 Originally formed by hardware and software vendors, CompTIA has evolved to become a leading provider-neutral body that sets industry standards and best practices for IT professionals and businesses globally.
 CompTIA offers a range of vendor-neutral certification programs that validate skills across various IT domains, including hardware, software, networking, cybersecurity, and project management.
 Notable certifications include CompTIA A+, Network+, Security+, and Project+.
 These certifications cater to professionals at different career stages, from entry-level technicians to experienced specialists.
 In addition to certifications, CompTIA provides training resources, industry research, and networking opportunities to support career growth and innovation in the IT sector.

-Updated 5 hours ago
+Updated 1 week ago

 CompTIA